Gadz00ks77/nestshredder/readme.md

 - No (output to) CSV or JSON at the moment.
 Simple add, will do later.
 - No compression on the output Parquet as standard.
 Will add later.
 - Support for other Parquet libraries.
 May be later.
-- Support for file object in buffer inputs, rather than folder file paths.
-Useful - will add soon.
 - Represent the full path in the parquet output to account for people naming child objects the same thing repeatedly.
 Will add later and burst into tears.
 Model your data properly.

 ## Tech